GordonVi/small-open-with-win-gui/README.md

 3a) This is simplifield JSON.
 You can add more programs or reduce programs.

 4) Make this into an EXE with PS2EXE
+4a) Make sure to "Run as Administrator"
-4a) You only need to fill in to 2 fields.
+4b) You only need to fill in to 2 fields.
 Source, and Destination.

 5) Find one of the files you want to associate to the menu.
 Like a JPEG